Ry645/setupGitInstructions/createFirstRepository.md

 this file is not tracked by git yet

 to track it, simply type:
-git add filenameOrFolder        (adds/stages file to git repo (aka repository))
+git add filename        (adds/stages file to git repo (aka repository))
                         (adding a file and staging a file are the same thing)

 your file is now tracked by git AND checked into the index (the stage)